-Candler Hills East Community Development District ("the District") was created on November 19, 2002 pursuant to Ordinance No. 02-27 enacted by the County Commission of Marion County, Florida, under the "Uniform Community Development District Act of 1980", otherwise known as Chapter 190, Florida Statutes.
-The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue Bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.
+Candler Hills East Community Development District ("District") was created on November 19, 2002, by Ordinance No. 02-27 of Marion County, Florida, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
+The Act provides among other things, the power to manage basic services for community development, power to borrow money and issue bonds, and to levy and assess non-ad valorem assessments for the financing and delivery of capital infrastructure.